Carrie Underwood Shimmers On The Red Carpet At The 2019 ACM Awards

 Carrie Underwood is famous for showing off some leg with a high slit on her dress and she certainly didn’t disappoint tonight.
 In fact, this unique dress had not just one, but two high slits showing off both of her slender legs.
 She completed her ACM outfit with shiny strappy heels and plenty of sparkly jewelry.
 Her blond locks were left long with her bangs swept up away from her face.

 Underwood found a little humor when it came to wearing such a gorgeous outfit.
-She joked around with Entertainment Tonight exactly how she felt wearing that dress.
+She joked around with Entertainment Tonight, telling them exactly how she felt wearing that dress.

 “I told you I can’t breathe!
 This dress is pushing things up in places it doesn’t normally go.”